-In line with the Society's risk management objectives, risk strategy, risk appetite and in 3.1 above
+In line with the Society's risk management objectives, risk strategy, and risk appetite.

-The ERMF is approved annually by the Board and continues to operate effectively.
-The Society will continue to enhance the ERMF as required to ensure it identifies and manages risk within its low risk tolerance.
+The Enterprise Risk Management Framework is approved annually by the Board and continues to operate effectively.
+The Society will continue to enhance the Enterprise Risk Management Framework as required to ensure it identifies and manages risk within its low risk tolerance.